LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 The main utility of all these compact embeddings is that given a sequence $u\U n$ whose derivatives are bounded in certain $L^p$ norms we can extract convergent subsequences in appropriate spaces.
-We end this post (modulo appendices) with one of the most useful inequalities which we will make use of in future posts
+We end this post (modulo appendices) with one of the most useful inequalities, which we will make use of this in future posts

 **Theorem 14** (Poincaré inequality).
 Let $u \in W^{1,p}\U 0(U)$ where